oluceps/vaultix/doc/faq.md

 **Q.** Rebooting and unit failed with could not found ssh private key, but it indeed just there.

 **A.**   Check if using `root on tmpfs`, and modify [hostKeys](https://milieuim.github.io/vaultix/nixos-option.html#hostkeys) path to Absolute path string which your REAL private key located (not bind mounted or symlinked etc.).
-This could also fix similar issue happened with agenix and sops-nix...
+You could also choose setting `needForBoot` for your persist mountpoing.
+This could also fix similar issue happened with agenix and sops-nix.

 ---